-Christmas time can be so stressful.
-Migraine headaches and holidays, you never know when the next migraine will strike and where that will leave you.
-So here are 12 ideas to help you prepare better this year.
+The festive season can be so stressful.
+Migraine headaches and holidays brings a change in routine that might wreak havoc in your life.
+You never know when the next migraine will strike and where that will leave you.
+So here are 12 stress busting tips to help you reduce anxiety and learn to stay calm.
+Prepare better for Christmas and the festive season this year, your body will love you for it.

 Migraine Headaches and Holidays Stress Busting Tip #1

 Planning is so important around this time of year.
-You never know when the next migraine will strike.
-So here are some ideas to help you plan ahead.
+Especially if you never know when the next migraine will strike.
+So here are some ideas to help you plan ahead:

 Arrange for the children to sit separately from the adults and feed them first.
 Let them talk and then go play, so you can all eat without interruptions.
 Have some games, coloring, or movies planned for them to watch.

 Buy your gifts ahead of time or shop online.
-Stick to your budget.
+This brings me to tip number two... stick to your budget.

 Migraine Headaches and Holidays Stress Busting Tip #2